the-tcpdump-group/tcpdump/CONTRIBUTING.md

    This means that an attempt to fetch packet data based on the expected format of the packet may run the risk of overrunning the buffer.

-   This is because the printer may receive incomplete packet in the buffer, truncated at any random position, for example by capturing with `-s size` option, so any attempt to fetch packet data based on the expected format of the packet may run the risk of overrunning the buffer.

    Furthermore, if the packet is complete, but is not correctly formed, that can also cause a printer to overrun the buffer, as it will be fetching packet data based on the expected format of the packet.